 Consolidation, typically executed through M&A (mergers and acquisitions) operations, is one of the “easiest” paths to resilience.
 By merging entities that used to be competitors, the newly formed company benefits from reduced competitive pressure, on both demand- and supply-sides.
 Competition is a major source of shock for companies, as competitors can trigger price wars (demand-side shock) and enter exclusive agreements with suppliers (supply-side shock).
 The primary downside to consolidation is that it usually yields diseconomies of scale, making the company even more vulnerable to market-wide disruption.

-, as of 2022, remain resolutely statistical, at least for the mainstream flavors of AI, such as deep learning.
+AI (artificial intelligence) technologies, as of 2022, remain resolutely statistical, at least for the mainstream flavors of AI, such as deep learning.
 Most systemic shocks should be expected to be unprecedented, thus companies should not expect to detect them within their (or relevant market) historical data.
-Granted, statistical analyses are of incontestable value for supply chains, however, the proposition that they (in their current iterations) can predict and/or mitigate shocks is either delusional or a gross mischaracterization of AI [f]
+Granted, statistical analyses are of incontestable value for supply chains, however, the proposition that they (in their current iterations) can predict and/or mitigate shocks is either delusional or a gross mischaracterization of AI10.

 Resilience is, inherently, a tough sell as it should be expected to lower the short-term and mid-term profitability of the company, while increasing its long-term survival odds.
 Any solution that promises a resilience “free lunch” – supposedly achieving gains on all fronts – is (very) probably too good to be true.